 Limited Companies exist in their own right, so the company’s finances are distinct from the personal finance of the owners.
 The shareholders can be either individuals or other companies.
 Limited Companies must be registered with Companies House and have at least one Director and a Company Secretary.
 Money is raised by shareholders, borrowing and retained profits.

 There are two main types of Limited liability companies:

 There are companies who can do the complete process of company formation for you.
-This normally will only take a couple of days to complete.
+It normally will only take a couple of days to complete.

-Return from Company Formation to Starting a small Business page
+Return from Company Formations to Starting a Small Business page